Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that explain how this code works and how it is navigated.
 The only pre-requisite is familiarity with C.
 At the end of this walkthough you will be able to evaluate
-whether ModalWX offers a better way to navigate a codebase.
+whether ModalWX offers a better way to navigate a codebase
+compared to the IDE you currently use.

 1. Build and run the app. as described in the preceding section.
 At this point, your screen should look like this: